Vision#

 bearing#

-bearing reports how far an object is to the left or right of the center of the Vision Sensor’s view as a degree.
-A value of 0 means it’s centered, positive values mean the object is to the right, and negative values mean the object is to the left.
+A value of 0° indicates the center of the object and sensor are aligned.
+Positive values mean the object is to the right, while negative values mean the object is to the left.

 The AI Vision object property stack block with its parameter set to centerY.#